apache/trafficcontrol/docs/source/api/v2/servers.rst

 :profileDesc:    A :ref:`profile-description` of the :term:`Profile` used by this server
 :profileId:      The :ref:`profile-id` the :term:`Profile` used by this server
 :revalPending:   A boolean value which, if ``true`` indicates that this server has pending content invalidation/revalidation

-    .. note:: While not officially deprecated, this is based on the values corresponding to ``revalUpdateTime`` and ``revalApplyTime``.
-It is preferred to use the timestamp fields going forward as this will likely be deprecated in the future.

-:revalUpdateTime: The last time a content invalidation/revalidation request was submitted for this server.
-This field defaults to standard epoch
-:revalApplyTime:  The last time a content invalidation/revalidation request was applied by this server.
-This field defaults to standard epoch
 :rack:           A string indicating "server rack" location
 :routerHostName: The human-readable name of the router responsible for reaching this server
 :routerPortName: The human-readable name of the port used by the router responsible for reaching this server
 :status:         The status of the server

 	.. seealso:: :ref:`health-proto`